Homework

 • Week 6 HW: Genetic Circuits Part I

 PART 1: Protocol questions What are some components in the Phusion High-Fidelity PCR Master Mix and what is their purpose?
 The mastermix contains: Phusion Hi-Fi DNA Polymerase: It is crucial for completing the amplicons generated during PCR.
 Deoxynucleotides: The building blocks necessary for replicating DNA fragments.
 Buffer including MgCl2: Prevents enzyme denaturation by maintaining pH at a fixed level.
 What are some factors that determine primer annealing temperature during PCR?
-Some factors include the primer length
+The annealing temperature depends on the length of the primers and their GC content.
+Primers with higher GC content have higher melting temperatures.
+The sequence of the primer and the presence of mismatches also affect binding.
+In addition, salt concentration can influence primer stability.

 • Week 7 HW: Genetic Circuits Part II